NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 There are two things that plugins can do with Configuration Variables:

-- Extend the config of Hardhat by adding new Configuration Variables
+- Extend the config of Hardhat by adding fields that accept Configuration Variables
 - Customize how Configuration Variables work

 To do either of them, you need to understand their lifecycle.